John-Weak/Rain/README.md

 <img  src="https://user-images.githubusercontent.com/18065510/184974701-076eaccf-914a-4080-9d92-5ae9fe3df1d1.gif">
 </p>

-This project aims to record the timing and duration of power outage in my home.
+This project aimed to record the timing and duration of power outage in my home.

 ~~PS: Work in progress and not yet deployedNow gathering data for few weeks,till then only [live](https://rain.johnweak.dev/) status of outage will be shown.~~.

+**This project has been terminated, w.e.f.
+26 oct 2022, I have realised that everything I did, could be done in a better and more efficient way.
+Someday I am going to re-write this from scratch and maybe start monitoring internet latency/speed along with it.**

 ---